The-Sal/playerFramework/readme.md

 # playerFramework
-playerFramework allows you to play, pause audio files in python easily without having to miss around with PyobjC and millions of dependencies.
+playerFramework allows you to play, pause audio files in python easily without having to mess around with PyObjC and millions of dependencies.

 ##  Quickstart